SWAN NEW HOMES LIMITED, TRADING AS NU LIVING, PART OF THE SWAN HOUSING ASSOCIATION LIMITED GROUP OF COMPANIES

 To help us to ensure confidentiality of your personal information we may ask you security questions to confirm your identity when you call us.
 We will not discuss your personal information with anyone other than you, unless you have given us prior written authorisation to do so.

-We will only hold your records during the period of our relationship with you and for a set period afterwards to allow us to meet our legal obligations including resolving any follow up issues between us.
+We will only hold your records during the period of our relationship with you and for a set period afterwards, in accordance with our corporate retention guidelines, to allow us to meet our legal obligations including resolving any follow up issues between us.

 Where necessary or required, we may share information as follows: